 Here are 99 easy ways you could save money now, and keep more in your pocket.

 1. Are you getting the best deal from your energy supplier?
 Phone up and haggle the price, remembering to check comparing sites first, so you have a ball park figure.
-Also, The Energy Saving Trust has a free home energy check too which could save you £250.
+We use Bulb* because they invest back into greener energy while trying to keep their prices low.
+Get a free quote from Bulb* to see if they could save you money.